Analyze the market sentiment directly in the MT4 terminal with the advanced OrderBook indicator.

 The original concept of the order book meant that only the first and fourth squares (i.e., only Limit orders) were displayed.

-You can read about the formation principles of precisely this order book comprising only Limit orders in the article about the stock exchange order book.
+You can read about the formation principles of this particular order book comprising only Limit orders in the article about the stock exchange order book.

 Adding other types of orders and forming a two-sided order book like in our case, was possible thanks to the customer base of a particular broker.